studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 ### Urgent:
 - Add speaker images speaker page
 - Add talk titles and abstracts for pop ups on speaker page
-- Add facebook and youtube link to the footer
+- Add facebook and linkedin link to the footer (Maria)
 - Add new members on teams page [I think we are up to date]
-- Change map to STAMP UMD
+- Change map to STAMP UMD (Maria)

 ### Minor but important details:
 - Change font of hero to Shirkhand